pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

     device = torch.device('cuda')
     data = data.to(device)

-You can find a complete list of all ``Data`` methods at :class:`torch_geometric.data.Data`.
+You can find a complete list of all methods at :class:`torch_geometric.data.Data`.

 Common benchmark datasets
 -------------------------

 PyTorch Geometric contains a large number of common benchmark datasets, e.g. all Planetoid datasets (Cora, Citeseer, Pubmed), all graph classification datasets from `http://graphkernels.cs.tu-dortmund.de/ <http://graphkernels.cs.tu-dortmund.de/>`_, the QM9 dataset, and a handful of 3D mesh/point cloud datasets (FAUST, ModelNet10/40, ShapeNet).

-Initializing datasets is straightforward, e.g. the ENZYMES dataset (consisting of 600 graphs and 6 classes).
+Initializing a dataset is straightforward.
-The dataset will be automatically downloaded and process the graphs to the ``Data`` format:
+The dataset will be automatically downloaded and process the graphs to the previously decribed ``Data`` format.
+E.g., to load the ENZYMES dataset (consisting of 600 graphs within 6 classes), type:

 .. code-block:: python